Moving to Idaho

 Yeah, we bought the house next door to Amy (our daughter), Cole, son-in-law and of course Lee, the little dude in the pool.
 (And no, he is NOT 'the' unspoken reason for the move).

 Then the new chapter starts.
 First up, reno the place (we are currently renting, but will buy as soon as the money for our place comes through) as right now, just for starters, the upstairs crapper does not really flush.
-Of course we need to suck the radon out and, well, yeah, just get the place safe and livable.
+Of course, we need to suck the radon out and, well, yeah, just get the place safe and livable.
 (The electrics are also a mess, but I figure with a few hours, I can beat those electrons into better shape).

 And yes, top of mind in the middle of all this is my ACARS (aircraft 'tracking') website.

 I'm quite sure that will annoy a TON of avgeeks that pay exactly nothing to use the site.
-It really is 'best effort' and I cant beat myself up that they are unhappy with me doing my best.
+It really is 'best effort' and I can't beat myself up that they are unhappy with me doing my best.

-I am really nervous about the Internet up there, the ISP (TDS) customer service is some of THE worse of ANY company I have EVER dealt with.
+I am really nervous about the Internet up there, the ISP (TDS) customer service is some of THE worst of ANY company I have EVER dealt with.
 I have about 1% confidence of getting the service I am going to pay for (1g/1g with an IPv4 address), so we will just have to see how that goes at the start of the move-in.
 (Limited fiber ISPs up north).

 That's the guts of it.
 There is a lot more to tell around a campfire, but the most significant thing in it all is the change of heart I have undergone with a lot of key aspects to the move.